-Illustrating Shadows the book, focused on sun dials, and they were based on the sun's altitude, the sun's azimuth, and the sun's
+Illustrating Time's Shadow the book, focuses on sun dials, and they are based on the sun's altitude, the sun's

-hour angle.
-An ecliptic dial was introduced, then the lunar dial, and then the star dial, commonly called a nocturnal.
+azimuth, and the sun's hour angle.
+An ecliptic dial was introduced, then the lunar dial, and then the star dial,

-This is a PDF file of around 200k, four pages, and has a very simple discussion on the nocturnal or star dial.
+PDF file of around 200k, four pages, and has a very simple discussion on the nocturnal or star dial.

 The way that stars are seen, and how they vary nightly